Class ServiceApp() Foundation

 Description

-The class is unique in the way that it consists only of the class object and no instances can be created.
-This reflects the situation that only one service can be implemented in a single executable file.
-Therefore, only one object is required per service application and there are only class methods and class variables belonging to the class object.
-As a result, the ServiceApp class does not have a :new() or :init() method.
+The ServiceApp class is a singleton, which means that only the class object can be used and no instances can be created of the class.
+This reflects the fact that only one service can be implemented in a single executable file, and that only one application object is required per service application.
+Consequently, the ServiceApp class does not have a constructor method.

 :start()

-These class methods are called from the system as a response to control requests from a service control application.
-It is the programmer's responsibility to implement the behaviour in response of these messages.
+These class methods are called automatically by the system in response to control requests from a service control application.
+The callbacks must be used to implement the behavior of the service with regard to the control requests.

 Examples